December 15, 2006

 It was very clear that UNC-Chapel Hill wanted to make sure that the whole country knows it supports John Edwards.
 That's really cool.
 Especially becauseJohn Edwards is running for president!
 And I think it's important for someone in this state to remind the rest of the nation that John Edwards says he's from here, before everyone else in the media starts talking again about how he's from South Carolina just because they have an early presidential primary.

 Now it's true that UNC's pep rally for Edwards on MSNBC could be interpreted as a public university using its resources to inject itself into politics, and to support a political candidate, which it shouldn't do — and not just because it could alienate well over half the state's voting population who didn't support Edwards in the last election, but also because of the principle involved.
 Just ask former Halifax Community College President Ted Gasper, who was fired almost a year ago amid allegations that he had used university resources to support the campaign of former U.S. Rep. Frank Ballance, now serving time in a federal prison

 So what I'm proposing to you, Pres.
-Bowles, is to have UNC-Wilmington Chancellor Rosemary DePaulo at least offer to send the UNCW pep band, cheerleaders, and Seahawk mascot to cheer Mike on the next time he's fielding questions on Fox, MSNBC, etc. about feminists gone berserk in academe, the joys of quail hunting
+Bowles, is to have UNC-Wilmington Chancellor Rosemary DePaulo at least offer to send the UNCW pep band, cheerleaders, and Seahawk mascot to cheer Mike on the next time he's fielding questions on Fox, MSNBC, etc. about feminists gone berserk

 Besides, like Edwards, Mike has written a book (Welcome to the Ivory Tower of Babel) and he's got another one in the works.
 I'm sure his book sales could use the extra enthusiasm.